 If you think you don't like Brussels sprouts, then think again.
 Soft Brussels sprouts in a luxuriously creamy cheese sauce and topped with crispy breading.
-The perfect side dish for a roast dinner, that will even win over sprout haters.
+Brussel Sprouts Gratin is the perfect side dish for a roast dinner (especially Christmas Dinner), that will even win over sprout haters.

 Ingredients and substitutions

 - Brussels sprouts - Make sure to choose fresh Brussels sprouts, as this will make all the difference to the finished dish.
 There are more tips on how to choose them below.

 - Butter - This is what the shallots are softened in and it adds a real richness.

 - Shallots - You could use a brown onion or even leek, but we like the sweetness of the shallots.